axshen/axshen.github.io/index.md

 ---
 ### Life update

-(02/01/2025)

-Happy new year!
-Writing this in holiday mode after a wonderful Christmas and New Years break.
-Just a week off to enjoy friends, family, hobbies, to go away, and to relax.
-A full week where time felt like it had moved slower.
-It has been a big year of ups and downs, but after reflecting I can say it's been net great and I feel very lucky for the life that I get to live.

-Some new things to (hopefully) come this year:
+(03/03/2025)

+We're coming to the end now already of another amazing and full summer.
+Lots of time ourdoors (though frankly not enough time at the beach), some new hobbies, and new important people in my life.
+Feeling pretty good about things right now, curious about how the rest of the year will play out.
+It seems to be filling out already with some big rocks!

-* Training for a half-ironman
+* Still training for a half-ironman (though I've decided to take it easier)
-* The Americas
+* The big Americas trip has been postponed, with poor Jerry's recent major injury.
+We'll do something smaller instead!
-* Australia's East Coast, for how long?
+* Australia's East Coast plans still in the works
-* 30
+* 30 (coming in hot...)

 ### Recent posts